-We are delighted to arrange your holidays to Sharm el Sheikh again!
+We are delighted to arrange your diving holidays to Sharm el Sheikh again!

 As direct flights return to Sharm from the UK, we’ve been here over the past week and will, happily, be here for a further week.
 We’re inspecting hotels, meeting the local agents who will be arranging your airport pick-ups and drop-offs and also checking out another type of drop off; those to be found underwater.

 On this occasion we flew EgyptAir via Cairo due to direct flights from the UK not having started when we flew out and the recent lifting of the flight restriction meant that we were able to land at Sharm el Sheikh Airport rather than having to drive here from Cairo.
 You can do the same right now but from next month you’ll once again be able to fly direct to Sharm.

 We’ve been diving with our preferred Sharm dive operator, Emperor Divers.
 Dive Guides Elise, Duncan and Tracy have been their usual stellar selves, as have our wonderful boat crew of Captains Ibrahim and Hany, Chef Sayed and Crewman Saad.

 Our team is now delighted to once again be able to arrange your holidays to Sharm el Sheikh.
 In the coming days and weeks we will add much more detail to our website on our new range of hotel packages so visit Sharm page regularly for further updates.